nsbajaj/BTS630_Project/README.md

  * Sign out functionality will be created and tested

 ### Completed:
- * Framework, Templates and CSS
+ * Framework, Templates and CSS -- up and running
+ * Registration page and Registration process works
  * Sign Page and authentication works
- * Registration page and Registration works
+ * Sign out functionality works
+ * Database created and stores the user information